 Chase's mortgage calculator is a great tool to estimate what the total monthly payment will look like for homes in your price range.
 You'll plug in your loan purpose (purchase or refinance), property type, property use, state in which it's located, the home price, your down payment, any discount points you'll be paying, and your credit rating.

 Discount points are simply a way of letting you pay interest in advance in order to have a lower interest rate and a lower monthly mortgage payment.
 One discount point equals 1% of the total amount of your loan.
 Thus, for a $200,000 loan, one point would be $2,000.
 For home buyers who anticipate having a longer-term mortgage and spending a lot of time in their new home, this may be the way to go.

 If you haven't already determined your credit score, you can do this once a year through AnnualCreditReport.com or by contacting one of the three major credit agencies: Equifax, Experian, or TransUnion.

 If you have an excellent credit rating, 750 or higher, it can help you qualify for lower interest rates.
 But even if you have just a fair rating, in the 620 to 659 range, you may still qualify for a mortgage.

 After you've entered all this information, the calculator will generate estimated mortgage rates and monthly payments for both fixed-rate and adjustable-rate loans.

 Don't get overwhelmed by the home buying process.
-It’s important to educate yourself before you get started, and a Chase Home Lending Advisor is always available to help you along the way.
+It’s important to educate yourself before you get started, and a Chase Home Lending Advisor is available to help you along the way.